-EIA Outlook For Production xxvi: "EIA reported that 10.6 million b/d of crude oil was produced in the United States in August (the most recent month for which historical data are available), down 0.4 million b/d from July.
-Production fell in August mainly because hurricanes disrupted production from the U.S. Gulf of Mexico.
-EIA reported that U.S. crude oil production in the Gulf of Mexico averaged 1.2 million b/d in August, down 0.5 million b/d from July.
-Since reaching a two-and-a-half year low of 10.0 million b/d in May, when producers curtailed wells, U.S. crude oil production has increased mainly because tight oil operators have brought wells back online in response to rising prices.
-EIA estimates that production will rise to 11.2 million b/d in November.
-However, EIA expects U.S. crude oil production to generally decline to an average of 11.0 million b/d in the second quarter of 2021 because new drilling activity will not generate enough production to offset declines from existing wells.
-EIA expects drilling activity to rise later in 2021, contributing to U.S. crude oil production reaching 11.3 million b/d in the fourth quarter of 2021.
-On an annual average basis, EIA expects U.S. crude oil production to fall from 12.2 million b/d in 2019 to 11.4 million b/d in 2020 and 11.1 million b/d in 2021."
+EIA Outlook For Production ^{xxvi}: "EIA estimates that U.S. crude oil production was 11.2 million b/d in November, which is up from 10.9 million b/d in September (the most recent month for which historical data are available).
+The increase mostly reflects greater production in the U.S. Federal Gulf of Mexico after hurricane-related disruptions.
+EIA expects that U.S. crude oil production will decline to less than 11.0 million b/d in March 2021 mostly because of falling production in the Lower 48 states, where EIA expects declining production rates at existing wells will outpace production from newly drilled wells in the coming months.
+EIA expects crude oil production in the Lower 48 states will increase from 8.7 million b/d in February 2021 to 9.1 million b/d in December 2021, as drilling increases in response to rising oil prices.
+This increase contributes to total U.S. crude oil production reaching 11.4 million b/d in December 2021.
+On an annual average basis, EIA expects U.S. crude oil production to fall from 12.2 million b/d in 2019 to 11.3 million b/d in 2020 and 11.1 million b/d in 2021."

-Oil Rises To Highest Level Since Pandemic Began While Gas Remains Low: Oil prices, as benchmarked at West Texas Intermediate, increased to their highest level since the beginning of March, finishing November at \$44.40.
-Gasoline prices, remain about mid-way between the high and low for 2020, with gas prices moving slightly upward to \$2.12.
-Compared to the start of the year, crude oil is down 28%, while gas prices are down 18%.xviii
+Oil Rises To Highest Level Since Pandemic Began While Gas Remains Low, Though Trending Up: Oil prices, as benchmarked at West Texas Intermediate, increased to their highest level since the beginning of March, starting December at \$45.37.
+Gasoline prices, remain about mid-way between the high and low for 2020, with gas prices moving slightly upward to \$2.16.
+Compared to the start of the year, crude oil is down 26%, while gas prices are down 16%.^{xxvii}